moj-analytical-services/rpackage_training/README.md

     x <- file_or_function_name(dataset_name)

 **Exercise 13:** Set up automated quality assurance checks on your input data "crimes_raw_data".
 These should check that the data are in a valid data.frame and contain no missing values To do this, copy rows 38, 53-56, 67-68, 77 and 174 of [the example quality assurance R script](https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R) into a new R script you can call "crimes_data.R", amend the contents suitably and run the checks.
 Remember to run devtools::load_all() to see the effect of changes made to your package.
 Lastly, commit all your changes to git and then push them to github.com.
 If you have more time, then you could also add checks that the data.frame contains the right number of columns and that these columns have the correct names, and some documentation.

-## 14. Developing functions

-Why, when and how to write your own functions is covered by the [Writing functions in R](https://github.com/moj-analytical-services/writing_functions_in_r) training.
-As this states, functions are a way to bundle up bits of code to make them easy to reuse.
-They can save you time, reduce the risk of errors, and make your code easier to understand.
-When commencing a project, you should:

-* Consider and make a list of what functions would be beneficial.
-A good rule of thumb is to develop a function whenever you’d be using the same or similar code in three places.
-It is also helpful to consider others' needs e.g. you may know another analyst who needs similar code.
-* After you've made a list, check whether the functions already exist (e.g. in the [mojrap](https://github.com/moj-analytical-services/mojrap) package).
-As appropriate use those that do and develop any that don't.
-* If developing a new function, consider where it's most beneficial for it to reside.
-For instance, it may be more beneficial to develop an [mojrap](https://github.com/moj-analytical-services/mojrap) type function within [mojrap](https://github.com/moj-analytical-services/mojrap) than within your package.

-**Exercise 14**: Consider (by looking at crimesdata_pub.Rmd) whether it would be beneficial to incorporate any extra functions into your minimal statistical bulletin package (in addition to the summarise_crimes function provided by summarise_crimes.R)?
-Do you consider the summarise_crimes function beneficial?

 ## 15. Documenting functions